Sarah Moore Grimké: Early life

 Sarah Grimké – her parents sometimes called her "Sally"– was born in South Carolina, the sixth of 14 children and the second daughter of Mary Smith and John Faucheraud Grimké.
 Their father was a rich planter and slave owner, an attorney and judge in South Carolina, and at one point Speaker of the South Carolina House of Representatives.

 Sarah's early experiences with education shaped her future as an abolitionist and feminist.
-Throughout her childhood, although highly intelligent, she was keenly aware of the inferiority of her education when compared to her brothers' classical one.
+Throughout her childhood, she was keenly aware of the inferiority of her education when compared to her brothers' classical one.
 Although her family recognized her remarkable intelligence, she was prevented from obtaining a substantive education or pursuing her dream of becoming an attorney, as these goals were considered "unwomanly."
 She was educated by private tutors on subjects considered appropriate for a young Southern woman of her class, including French, embroidery, painting with watercolors, and playing the harpsichord.
 Her father allowed Sarah to study geography, history, and mathematics from the books in his library, and to read his law books; however, he drew the line at her learning Latin.

 Sarah's mother Mary was a dedicated homemaker and an active member in the community.
 She was a leader of the Charleston's Ladies Benevolent Society.
 Mary was also an active Episcopalian and consequently often devoted herself to the poor and to women incarcerated in a nearby prison.
 Mary's beliefs were rigid.

 Feeling confined in her role, Sarah developed a connection to her family's slaves to an extent that unsettled her parents.
 From the time she was 12 years old, Sarah spent her Sunday afternoons teaching Bible classes to the young slaves on the plantation, an experience she found frustrating.
 While she desperately wanted to teach them to read the Scripture for themselves, and they had a longing for such learning, her parents prohibited this, as teaching slaves to read was illegal in South Carolina.
 Her parents also said that literacy would only make the slaves unhappy and rebellious, making them unfit for manual labor.
 Teaching slaves to read had been prohibited since 1740 in South Carolina.